RedHatOfficial/CloudCtl/README.md

 ## Problem
 Infrastructure deployment requires a wide set of user enablement & automation utilities, network services, and Infrastructure as Code resources.
-These can become difficult & inconsistent to maintain and support.
+These can become difficult & inconsistent to architecht, maintain, and support.
 ## Solution
-CloudCtl provides a [Podman] container [Pod] based "Point of Origin" Infrastructure as Code [(IaC)] toolkit for deployment operations tasks with core features delivered via [UBI8] based [Konductor] as primary orchestration base capable of dynamically allocating additional pod contained services.
-All existing containerized services are delivered as UBI & UBI Minimal containerized services.
-When bundled for airgap usage the total payload to carry hovers around ~1.5G.
+CloudCtl provides a [Podman] "Point of Origin" [Pod] to augment infrastructure services with [UBI8] containerized, and [(IaC)] driven deployment dependencies.

 #### Core Features
   - Extensable
   - Portable